hydronics2/samd21_QFP_reference_PCB/README.md

 - SAMD21E17 128kB of flash
 - SAMD21E18 256kB of flash

+I made a specific reference board for the SAMD21G [posted here](https://github.com/hydronics2/2020-samd21_QFP_Reference) used in the Adafruit ItsyBitsy M0.

 ![](https://github.com/hydronics2/samd21_QFP_reference_PCB/blob/master/PCB_top.png)

 I wanted to start to try SWD programming and these are the less expensive version of the popular SAMD21G on Adafruit and Sparkfun boards.